JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-Additionally, when you pass the context object as an argument, you can provide a custom name for the context object inside
-the scope.
+The example below demonstrates referencing the context object as a lambda argument with argument name: `value`.

 ```kotlin
 import kotlin.random.Random